WHAT IS THE MINIMUM WAGE IN FLORIDA?

 FULL-TIME STUDENTS

-Employers, if they wish, can contact the DOL for a waiver to allow them to reduce the minimum wage by 15% for any full-time high school or college students.
+Employers, if they wish, can contact the DOL for a waiver to allow them to reduce the minimum wage by 15% for certain full-time high school or college students.
 Applicable industries include retail/service, farming, and academia.
+These exceptions are narrow, and employers still have to follow the applicable rules rather than assume a student employee can simply be paid less.

 DEFENDING YOUR RIGHTS AGAINST FLSA VIOLATIONS